Explanation of the Logical Reasoning Section of LSAT

 - You should answer by using a process of elimination.
 Eliminate the wrong answers first so that you can automatically understand the correct answer.

 - The questions require you to draw conclusions from the data provided.
 You should never make the mistake of assuming anything.

 - After reading the passage thoroughly, first ask yourself the question 'What is the conclusion of the argument?'Then based on that try and justify the argument with the help of the data provided.
 If you are able to do so then you will be able to automatically choose the correct answer.

 - The conclusion that you draw from an argument should be supported by the data provided in the passage itself.
 You should understand the 'cause' of the conclusion.
 This 'cause' will indicate the correct answer.

-Thus, LSAT arguments require you to think logically and answer with a clear mind.
+Thus, the Logical Reasoning section requires you to think logically and answer with a clear mind.
 You should only study the passage provided and then answer.
 Your personal experiences or any other preconceived notion should not cloud your judgment.
 Remember this is the most important section of LSAT and if you can do well in this you will definitely score well in the examination.